apache/druid/docs/configuration/index.md

 ##### Client Configuration

-Druid Brokers use an HTTP client to communicate with with data servers (Historical servers and real-time tasks).
+Druid Brokers use an HTTP client to communicate with data servers (Historical servers and real-time tasks).
 This client has the following configuration options.

 |Property|Description|Default|